 - Canned coconut milk (lots of calories so use sparingly)

 Sources of Protein for the Best Low Carb Protein Shakes

-I’ve used protein powders for 5 years now and love Syntrax protein.
-But there are some other sources for protein that you should also consider in your low carb protein shakes
+I've used protein powders for 5 years now and love Syntrax protein.
+But there are some other sources of protein that you should also consider in your low carb protein shake recipes.